hassrm08/Ryan_Portfolio/README.md

 ![](images/Exclaims%20by%20Tweet.png)

 The figure above displays the relationship between Exclamation count and Tweet count by Genre.
+There is a mild inverse relationship between the volume of Tweets submitted and the number of exclamations made in each Tweet.

+This analysis provides value by comparing Twitter users' behaviors with factual data.
+When compared, an analytics team can begin to understand ways of predicting user preference by a series of behaviors.
+This could open up plentiful opportunities for marketing and advertisement based on sentiment.

 # [Project 5: Double Cross Validation](https://github.com/hassrm08/Double_CV)